Table of Contents

-Incidence of chronic pyelonephritis is common in children as they are associated with vesicoureteral reflux disease.
+Chronic pyelonephritis is common in children and is associated with vesicoureteral reflux disease.

-Acute pyelonephritis: It is an acute medical emergency.
-If untreated, it can progress to abscess, sepsis and organ failure.
-Urinary tract infections (UTIs) due to Escherichia coli, Proteus mirabilis, Klebsiella most commonly predispose through ascending the route.
-Hematogenous infection is usually due to Staphylococcus aureus.
+Acute pyelonephritis: is a medical emergency.
+If untreated, it can progress to an abscess, sepsis, and organ failure.
+Urinary tract infections (UTIs) due to Escherichia coli, Proteus mirabilis, or Klebsiella are associated with an increased risk by ascending the ureters.
+Hematogenous infection is usually due to staphylococcus aureus.

-Chronic pyelonephritis: It is due to recurrent bacterial infections and is seen predominantly in children with anomalies of the genitor-urinary tract.
+Chronic pyelonephritis: is due to recurrent bacterial infections and occurs predominantly in children with genitor-urinary tract anomalies.
 Vesicoureteric reflux in these patients results in chronic infections.
 Chronic pyelonephritis eventually leads to scarring of the kidney.

-E. coli, Proteus and Pseudomonas are the organisms associated with urinary tract infections.
+E. coli, Proteus, and Pseudomonas are the typical organisms associated with urinary tract infections.
 E. coli is the most common organism involved in acute pyelonephritis.
-The routes of infection are either a hematogenous route or ascending infection route.
+The routes of infection are either hematogenous or an ascending infection.

 Ascending infection with E. coli is by far the most common cause of acute pyelonephritis.

-Favourable urothelium aids in the attachment of the bacteria.
-Instrumentation, especially with cystoscopy and catheterization, predisposes ascending infection to the bladder followed by the renal pelvis.
-Short urethra and the close proximity of the urethra to the rectum favors the infection.
-Urine present in the bladder is usually sterile unless ascending infection contaminates it.
-The infection gradually ascends from the bladder to the renal pelvis and kidney and results in acute pyelonephritis.
+Favorable urothelium helps the bacteria attach.
+Instrumentation, especially with cystoscopy and catheterization, predisposes ascending infection to the bladder and the renal pelvis.
+A short urethra and the close proximity of the urethra to the rectum increases the risk of infection.
+Urine present in the bladder is usually sterile unless an ascending infection contaminates it.
+The infection gradually ascends from the bladder to the renal pelvis and kidney, resulting in acute pyelonephritis.

 Hematogenous spread is usually uncommon.
 It occurs due to staphylococcus and E. coli infection.
 It results in the seeding of the bacteria in the kidney, which can result in pyelonephritis.

 The causes of pyelonephritis include: